Freight Shipping from Little Rock to Detroit

 How much does it cost to ship freight from Little Rock to Detroit?

-Full truckload (FTL) rates from Little Rock, AR to Detroit, MI currently range from $2,021-$2,491 for a standard dry van load over the 940-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Detroit, MI currently range $2,021-$2,491 (roughly $2.17-$2.67 per mile over 940 miles).
 LTL shipments typically cost $717-$1,199 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Detroit?

-Standard FTL transit from Little Rock to Detroit is approximately 17 hrs by truck over 940 miles.
+Standard FTL transit from Little Rock to Detroit is approximately 17 hrs by truck over 940 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP North Little Rock Yard to Norfolk Southern Detroit Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Little Rock to Detroit freight?